Chantix Review – Helpful or Dangerous?

 Nausea seems to be the most prevalent side effect of Chantix, followed by sleep disturbance, constipation, gas, and vomiting.
 Any patient beginning a new prescription should make the prescribing doctor aware of any known health conditions, but patients with heart or blood vessel disease are particularly vulnerable.
+Meanwhile, FDA updated labeling ruling for quit smoking drugs due to alcohol tolerance issues, so awareness of Warnings and Precautions is highly recommended.
 Any other stop smoking aids should also be discussed with a doctor prior to starting Chantix.

 IMPORTANT ADVERSE HEALTH RISKS: